Yantsz/infrared_thermograph_omics/README.md

 pip install -r requirements.txt
 ```
 Please note: Pyradiomics requires C++ support.
 You need to install Microsoft C++ build tools first.

+##Preprocessing
+Our code base operates on NRRD images.
+We use the NRRD library to convert infrared thermal imaging data to the NRRD medical imaging format.
+Manual segmentation is performed using 3D Slicer (version 5.6.2).